Lifestyle Photo ofMoon and Star Fidget Rings on Galaxy Background

 Pretty exciting, right?
 Thinking about this once-in-a-lifetime opportunity got us thinking about what that means and how to fully enjoy those experiences.

 The eclipse is a good reminder that we should be taking our time with these moments and embracing them.
-In your everyday life, pay attention too what's going on around you.
+In your everyday life, pay attention to what's going on around you.
 Give your full attention to the people you love when you're with them.
 Say yes to things you may have been on-the-fence about.

 It can be really easy to get wrapped up in the demands of everyday life.
 You might find yourself just going through the motions each day, willing each week to move faster.
 Try to take a step back and think about what experiences you have everyday.
 Take a different route to work, try that new lunch place that opened up near you, and commit more time to doing what makes you happening.
+You can't always plan for a once-in-a lifetime opportunity.
+A lot of the times, switching up your normal routines and saying yes when you would usually say no creates these opportunities for you.

 Obviously, this is all easier said than done, but the eclipse might just be the perfect moment to start thinking about your life and what moments feel "once-in-a-lifetime" to you.